calint/tang-nano-9k--riscv--cache-psram/README.md

 -------------------------------------------------------------------------------------------------------------
 [ ] uarttx: optimize away the cycle between go=1 and busy=1
-    => cannot with only always_ff and running on posedge clk [x] study why BAUD rate less than 2400 does not work => same issue in: https://github.com/sipeed/TangNano-9K-example/tree/main/uart
+    => cannot with only always_ff and running on posedge clk [ ] investigate and try to recreate the "// !!!" issue in 'ramio' [x] study why BAUD rate less than 2400 does not work => same issue in: https://github.com/sipeed/TangNano-9K-example/tree/main/uart
     note: in some cases putty has to be started, then closed, then re-started to work